How to Follow Living Sensical Content

 Meanwhile, you have to spend hours “interacting” with people to “maintain your presence”.
 You have to ask yourself, “How many words could I have written?
 Or could a get some revising done, or proofing, or publish to some additional sales outlets?”

-So we don’t “interact” any social media.
+So I don’t “interact” any social media.
 Not Twitter, or Instagram, or Pinterest.
 Facebook and Google only want your private information to sell their ads.
-LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on most of these.
-It’s all syndicated content.
+LinkedIn is for business people who can do that at work (instead of…) If we do have a “presence” on any of these.
+It’s all auto-syndicated content.
+Like the local TV stations do.

-(If you want real human interaction, leave a comment or email.)
+(If you want real human interaction, leave a comment below or email me.)

 So we don’t spend time getting “followers”.
 This goes double for paying attention to “influencers”.
-(Somewhere over 50% of all followers are bots.)
-Meanwhile, the amount of people actually receiving any social posts is down to about 1 or 2 percent of actual followers.
+(According different studies found online, somewhere over 50% of all followers on Twitter are bots.)
+Meanwhile, the amount of people actually receiving any social posts through Twitter or Facebook is down to about 1 or 2 percent of actual followers.

 What I do and recommend is for you to find and follow useful sources of information and entertainment that you can use to improve your life.